avajs/ava/contributing.md

 As a user of AVA you're the perfect candidate to help us improve our documentation.
 Typo corrections, error fixes, better explanations, more examples, etc. Open issues for things that could be improved.
 [Help translate our docs.](https://github.com/avajs/ava-docs) Anything.
 Even improvements to this document.

-Use the [`docs` label](https://github.com/avajs/ava/labels/docs) to find suggestions for what we'd love to see more documentation on.
+Use the [`scope:documentation` label](https://github.com/avajs/ava/labels/scope%3Adocumentation) to find suggestions for what we'd love to see more documentation on.

 ### Improve issues